EER BSc art. 4.7

 - A detailed study progress overview

-- The statement from your study advisor (only for examination board MS)
+- The statement from your study advisor in case of personal circumstances (only for examination board MS)

 Check the meeting schedule of the examination boards for the deadline for submitting your request.